thegetty/quire-docs/content/documentation/install-uninstall.md

 2. Download and install the **LTS** version of Node.js: [https://nodejs.org](https://nodejs.org)
 3. In Windows PowerShell (Admin), install Windows Build Tools with: `npm install --g --production windows-build-tools`
 4. In Windows PowerShell (Admin), install Quire with: `npm install --global @thegetty/quire-cli`
-5. Confirm installation: `quire --help`
+5. Confirm installation by pulling up a list of Quire commands: `quire --help`

-The Quire installation process may take several minutes, during which time there will be considerable messaging output in PowerShell.
+The Quire installation process may take a minute or two, during which time there will be messaging output in PowerShell.
 The only messages of any concern are those labeled as ERROR or ERR.
-These likely indicate a failed installation, as would seeing "command not found" after entering `quire --help` in step 5.
-Search or post to our [Discussions Forum](https://github.com/thegetty/quire/discussions) to troubleshoot installation issues.
+If you see these errors, or if you see "command not found" after entering `quire --help` in step 5., search our [Discussions Forum](https://github.com/thegetty/quire/discussions) to troubleshoot installation issues.

 ### Full Install